 It was a sub who was my first mentor, Simon Thirsk, who’s now chairman of Bloodaxe Books.
 He got me thinking about going back to education, so I signed up to do my degree part-time, going to night classes for five years and using holidays to sit exams.

 Simon was followed by my second editor, Chris Rushton, at the Sunday Sun, who demanded the impossible and infuriated me so much I was determined to deliver (think Devil Wears Prada, only without the Louboutins, or the Hermes, or any of the style, actually, but a lot more swearing).
+That’s him above, with the team and me circled!

 Thanks to Chris’s demands, I realised I could do more.
 Indeed, there was a lot of that “Right, I’ll bloody well show you” that made me apply to be a trainee sub back at the Chron.
 That and being inspired and helped by the team I was working with at the time and the encouraging smile of Barbara, the chief sub, throughout the interview.